Milk thistle and liver cancer

 - May slow down prostate cancer cell growth

 Research has also looked at silybin in animal cancers.
 Studies seem to show that it can

 - Stop or slow the growth of some cancer cells

 - Block tumours from starting or continuing to grow

 - Help to repair liver tissue

 - Reduce bowel cancer cell growth in mice

 A few trials have looked at milk thistle for people with cancer.
-One randomised clinical trial in children with acute lymphoblastic leukemia found that silymarin reduced the harmful effects of chemotherapy on the liver without stopping the treatment from working.
+A small randomised clinical trial in children with acute lymphoblastic leukemia found that silymarin reduced the harmful effects of chemotherapy on the liver without stopping the treatment from working.
+Larger trials are needed.

-Some clinical trials have studied milk thistle or silymarin as a treatment for hepatitis, cirrhosis, or bile duct disorders.
+Some clinical trials have studied milk thistle or silymarin as a treatment for hepatitis, liver cirrhosis, or bile duct disorders.
 These trials have had mixed results.
 In one trial for patients with chronic hepatitis having treatment to boost their immune system, people taking silymarin had fewer symptoms and a better quality of life.
-The effects of silymarin in some studies suggest that it might be helpful in preventing liver inflammation or liver cancer, but no clinical trials have looked at silymarin for preventing or treating cancer in humans.
+The effects of silymarin in some early studies suggest that it might be helpful in preventing liver inflammation or liver cancer.
+But no published clinical trials have looked at silymarin for preventing or treating cancer in humans.

 A number of companies on the internet claim that milk thistle can help to detoxify and protect your liver.
 They also claim that it can help to protect other organs of the body such as the gallbladder and spleen.
 Some claim that it slows the growth of some types of cancer, including breast and prostate cancer.
 Although it is possible that milk thistle may play a part in treating liver disease and some types of cancer there is currently no evidence for this.
 We need a lot more research with reliable clinical trials before we can be sure that milk thistle will play any part in treating or preventing cancers.